-Schedule an appointment with the Career Services Advisor through the Department website at: stat.illinois.edu/academics/careers-statistics
+Schedule an appointment with the Career Services Advisor through the Department by emailing: stat-careers@illinois.edu

 STAT 593, Internships, and CPT

 STAT 593 Stat Internship is for a supervised off-campus work experience in the statistical sciences.
 Students must have an internship offer prior to requesting to enroll in STAT 593.
 Domestic students can hold an internship without enrolling in the course, but would not receive course credit.
 International students on F-1 visas must obtain approval for CPT (Curricular Practical Training) and enroll in STAT 593 as part of their CPT.
 International students with J-1 visas should consult with ISSS.